-MORNING DROP OFF
+Te Irirangi Drive DROP OFF

-Before 8.20am, parents can drive straight up the driveway to drop their children off, or they can turn left into the lower carpark to drop their children off.
+Te Irirangi Drive entrance Before 8.20am, parents can drive straight up the driveway to drop their children off, or they can turn left into the lower carpark to drop their children off.
 However, if parents drive up the driveway, can we ask that there is no stopping in the designated bus stop area (see map on previous page).
 This area is reserved for buses only.
 Instead, please follow the traffic flow and drop your children off outside the Primary school.
 It is vital that we minimise disruption to the traffic flow.